FarazzShaikh/react-three-paper/README.md

 ## Usage

-Import the `Paper` component and use it like so
+Import the `Paper` component and use it like this:

 ```jsx
 import { Paper } from "../../build/index";